UoB-COMSM0110/2024-group-19/README.md

 Think Aloud Participant #2:

-Positives: Like that the character can move diagonally and the stamina bar is quite interesting.

-Negatives: the enemy’s colour scheme is too similar to the background.
-Having a border or background of a different colour for instructional texts might be useful.
-The bullets could be more accurate with the speed of the mouse and it should not be able to hurt more than one zombie with one bullet.
-The health bar and the stamina bar could be moved down.
-Would prefer a larger more interactive map.

----

-Think Aloud Participant #3:

 Positives: good amount of challenging.

 Negatives: Unsure what stamina means.
 Felt that the background was too colourful and distracting from the enemy.
 When the enemy is too close to the character, the visuals of the bullet deteriorate.
 The font used for texts are too small and white makes it hard to see.
 Did not catch or fully grasps what the instructions were before starting the game.